 Winning method:

-- the best “purity”: objectless meditation.
+- the most “pure”: objectless meditation.

 Optimal practice

-Thanks to the calculations carried out before I can focus on relatively objective indicators in the above matters.
-Therefore, I assume the following understanding of the term “Comes to me best”:
+Thanks to the previous calculations, I can now focus on relatively objective indicators for these aspects.
+Therefore, I understand the term “comes to me best” as follows:

 practice | bands | state of consciousness |